formlio/forml/docs/feed.rst

 Existing generic Feed implementations can be :ref:`configured <platform-config>` as any other :ref:`provider types <provider>`.
 The strong deployment-specific character of the :ref:`content resolver <io-resolving>` setup (explicit mapping of the published :ref:`schemas
-<io-catalog>` and the hosted data-sources) might, however, require to declare *bespoke
+<io-catalog>` and the hosted data sources) might, however, require to declare *bespoke
 Feed providers* using not just parametric configuration but rather directly as a non-generic code.

 For more details, see the :ref:`custom provider <provider-custom>` setup instructions.